djtoler/URL-Shortener-Deployment2/Deployment2JenkinsMarkdown.md

 This guide assists with setting up Jenkins on an EC2 instance, installing the "Pipeline Utility Steps" plugin for Jenkins, and setting up Python.

 ## 1. Install Jenkins
+#### *WHY: Jenkins is the tool we will use to build and test our application before deploying it tp production*

 To install Jenkins, follow these steps: